Who's Behind Listverse?

 The term “The Witching Hour” was coined in 1560 by Pope Pius IV.
 A trend in witch-hunting had begun as people were unable to understand why diseases were so rife and decided to blame the practice of witchcraft.
 This prompted widespread panic and suspicion as people turned in those that they assumed were practicing the dark arts.

 It was believed that witchcraft was mostly practiced during the Witching Hour as their powers were greater then.
-During the 16th to 18th centuries, more than an estimated 60,000 people were executed during the witch trials.
-The Old Testament’s book of Exodus (22:18) clearly states: “Thou shalt not permit a sorceress to live” and those accused would be killed either by burning at the stake, hanging, or beheading.
-Dunking was also a method used during this time where an accused person would be submerged in water and those who sank were considered innocent whereas those who floated were most certainly a witch.
-Now we have become more educated in regards to witchcraft, the Witching Hour became better known as Devil’s Hour.
+During the 16th through 18th centuries, more than an estimated 60,000 people were executed during the witch trials.
+The Old Testament’s book of Exodus (22:18) clearly states: “Thou shalt not permit a sorceress to live,” and those accused would be killed either by burning at the stake, hanging, or beheading.
+Dunking was also a method used during this time where an accused person would be submerged in water, and those who sank were considered innocent whereas those who floated were most certainly a witch.
+Now we have become more educated about witchcraft, the Witching Hour became better known as Devil’s Hour.

 8 Amityville Horror